scnwwu/vscode-sas-extension/README.md

 To configure the SAS Extension:

 1. Open the Settings editor for the SAS Extension by selecting `File > Preferences > Settings`.
 Expand the Extensions folder and select SAS.
 Specify your client ID, client secret, SAS Viya server URL and username.
-For information about your client ID and client secret, contact your SAS administrator. _Tip_: You can also specify the full path for a token file to authenticate with your SAS Viya server.
+For information about your client ID and client secret, contact your SAS administrator.
+(SAS administrator can refers to this [documentation](https://go.documentation.sas.com/doc/en/sasadmincdc/v_022/calauthmdl/n1iyx40th7exrqn1ej8t12gfhm88.htm#n0brttsp1nuzzkn1njvr535txk86) for how to generate client IDs.) _Tip_: You can also specify the full path for a token file to authenticate with your SAS Viya server.

 2. If you do not want to generate results in HTML format, clear the Get ODS HTML5 Output option.
 This option is selected by default.